gusrutl/BME_Portfolio/README.md

 ## About Me

-I'm a sophomore Biomedical Engineering Student in the Lampe Joint Department of Biomedical Engineering at UNC and NCSU.
+I'm a junior Biomedical Engineering Student in the Lampe Joint Department of Biomedical Engineering at UNC and NCSU.

 - Specializing in Medical Microdevices and Rehabilitation Engineering
 - Minoring in Neuroscience